Terms of reference

-- The purpose of the Expert Panel is to provide Government with a report of the recommended options available to pursue the target of 50 per cent renewable energy by 2030 (the target).
+- The purpose of the expert panel is to provide government with a report of the recommended options available to pursue the target of 50% renewable energy by 2030 (the target).

-- The Project Team comprises the Environment Policy Unit within the Department of the Chief Minister (DCM).
+- The project team comprises the Environment Policy unit within the Department of the Chief Minister.

-- The Expert Panel’s expertise spans key areas integral to the success of the project, including: electricity generation; power system integration; electricity industry and consumer economics; remote energy systems; and local knowledge of the Northern Territory and national industry and regulatory environment.
+- The expert panel’s expertise spans key areas integral to the success of the project, including: electricity generation; power system integration; electricity industry and consumer economics; remote energy systems; and local knowledge of the Northern Territory (NT) and national industry and regulatory environment.